Dakini Power in Germany

 Buddhists all over the world celebrate Buddha's birth and awakening this month as the most sacred and auspicious time in the Buddhist calendar.
 Happy Saga Dawa!

 Dakini Power celebrates by sponsoring a girl to continue her university education for an entire year to become a nurse, a doctor, a lawyer, or a teacher.
-This month, all our t-shirt sales and proceeds will be donated 100% to this purpose.
+All our t-shirt sales and proceeds until June 16th 2013 will be donated 100% to this purpose.
 Find out more here!

 The book and website are dedicated to celebrating the accomplishments and life stories of the women featured in this book and many more.
 Why stop with these twelve?
 In the comment section in the Blog here, please share your story of how female practitioners have inspired you.